nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The `Storage` component,

 * can save `UserPref` objects in json format and read it back.
-* can save the address book data in json format and read it back.
+* can save client data in json format and read it back.

 ### Common classes

 Classes used by multiple components are in the `seedu.addressbook.commons` package.
+These include configuration settings and common utilities.

 --------------------------------------------------------------------------------------------------------------------

 ## **Implementation**

-This section describes some noteworthy details on how certain features are implemented.
+This section describes some noteworthy details on how features added in this iteration are implemented.

 ### Representing gender of clients

 The gender of each client is represented as a `String` with the full gender (Male/ Female/ Non-binary).
-However, the parse will accept any of {M, F, N, Male, Female, Non-binary} with any combination of upper and lower case, and then convert it to the full gender.
+However, the parse will accept any of {M, F, N, Male, Female, Non-binary} in any combination of upper and lower cases, and then convert it to the full gender.
+For example, `NoN-binARy` will be successfully recognized as non-binary.

 ### Representing birthdate of clients

 The birthdate of each client is currently represented as a `LocalDate` object instead of a `String`.
 This allows us to use `LocalDate.parse()` to check for the validity of dates, as well as restricting the range of input dates from `1900-01-01` to `LocalDate.now()`.
+Link.me supports only strict parsing, which means all invalid dates will not be recognized and common mistakes like inputting non-existent dates like the 31st of September will not be automatically round down to the 30th of September.

 ### Representing insurance premiums of insurance plans

 The premium of a client's insurance plan is represented and stored as a `String` to support large amounts without the risk of overflow.
+This is to support all currency values, including those that have a much lower value than SGD.
-The validity of the user's input amount is checked using regular expression.
-Unnecessary leading zeroes in the input string are then trimmed and the input string is padded with zeroes as necessary to format it to 2 decimal places.
+The validity of the user's input amount is checked using regular expressions.
+Unnecessary leading zeroes in the input string are trimmed, and the input string is padded with zeroes as necessary to format it to 2 decimal places.

 ### Recording, viewing and clearing notes for clients
 ![NoteSequenceDiagram](images/NoteSequenceDiagram.png)